medusa-project/medusa_storage/README.md

 An 's3' type root has keys bucket:, aws_access_key_id:, aws_secret_access_key, and region: that take the appropriate Amazon S3 configuration information.
 There is also an optional
 prefix: key that allows us to specify a prefix inside the bucket that is prepended to all key arguments to the various methods.
 By default this is blank.
+If the aws_access_key_id and aws_secret_access_key are not _both_ provided then they are not used when instantiating a client, and the client's permissions are controlled by the IAM role instead.
+This is useful if you want to set the bucket access permissions directly on an EC2 instance instead of by using the keys, for example.

 There are a set of methods common to the various types of roots as well as some specific to a particular one.
 For example, you can use 'size' with any root, but